 not be used for scholarship consideration.
 See the scholarship timeline for new freshmen for more information.

-notifications of scholarship offers will be sent there.
+scholarship offers will be sent there.

 If you are selected to receive a scholarship, you will be notified by the department

 offering the scholarship.
 Notifications are sent to your Tennessee Tech student e-mail